Mount Thor

 The English naming of the mountain originates from Thor, the Norse thunder god.

 Geography

 Mount Thor is part of the Baffin Mountains which in turn form part of the Arctic Cordillera mountain range.
-The mountain consists of granite.

 Geology

 This mountain consists of solid granite.
 The rock making up this formation have been metamorphosed multiple times through earth's history, causing this granitic layer to be pushed through other layers.
-The age of the rock ranges from 570 million years to 3.5 billion years (Pre-Cambrian), making it some of the oldest rock on earth.
+The age of the rock ranges from 570 million years to 3.5 billion years (Precambrian), making it some of the oldest rock on earth.